argaman-aloni/pddl_plus_parser/README.md

 * version 3.5.7 - Added support for problem exportation to PDDL from a problem object.
 * version 3.5.8 - Fixed a bug that displayed power expressions in PDDL even though this is not supported by the language.
 * version 3.6.5 - performance **boost** for the tokenizer - credit @yarin-benyamin.
 * version 3.7.0 - Added the ability to simplify preconditions by eliminating variables that are redundant and thus reducing the general size of the conditions.
+* version 3.8.0 - Added code to better support multi-agent domains and problems.
+* version 3.8.9 - Added bug fixes to the numeric expressions simplification.